October 30, 2013

 Father Rafael Alvarado, coordinator of the Commission of Inter-institutional Medicines, said that “we continue having this problem with medicine because social society is not taking seriously this problem.”

-He affirmed that “the purchase of medicines needs a specific law that discards the current Contract law, because it is limited and restricted to technocrats that make the purchases.
+He affirmed that “the purchase of medicines needs a specific law that discards the current Contract law because it is limited and restricted to technocrats that make the purchases.
 Rather, those making the purchases must feel the weight of the work that they are undertaking in purchasing medicine for the public.

-According to the CDPC, public spending for purchases is between 5-10% of GDP, and 20% of the national budget.
+According to the CDPC, public spending on purchases is between 5-10% of GDP, and 20% of the national budget.
 GDP is the value of all the goods and services produced by a country in a given year.

 Despite this sad outlook regarding Honduran healthcare, hope is evident in the National Autonomous University’s recent acquisition (from the government) of oversight of the Hospital Escuela, the nation’s major hospital.
 Its promise to complete this task with honor is important, considering it is the largest hospital in Honduras, and daily serves over 2000 Honduras seeking healthcare services.